Your 11-week-old baby: milestones, sleep, feeding and what to expect this week plus expert tips

 Cause and effect

-While their coordination won’t be fully developed for months, they should be improving their movements so as to be less jagged and a tad more controlled.
+While their coordination won’t be fully developed for months, they should be improving their movements and will soon become less jagged and a tad more controlled.
 You’ll notice this when they reach out to hit something dangling above them.
 This early playtime is an important part of their cognitive development and helps them understand cause and effect – when they hit something, it moves.

 baby reaching